 H.C.
-Andersen, Freud, and Goethe knew how to find good accommodation, without the use of Google: They have all visited Grand Hotel Cocumella, a former monastery and Latin grammar school in Saint’Agnello, a 10-minutes stroll from Sorrento.
-Cocumella has a lush convent garden, shady benches, and a large terrace with elevator down to a private sundeck (the elevator is probably a more recent invention).
+Andersen, Freud, and Goethe knew how to find good accommodation, without Google: They have all visited Grand Hotel Cocumella, a former monastery and Latin grammar school in Saint’Agnello, a 10-minutes stroll from Sorrento.
+Cocumella has a lush convent garden, shady benches, and a large terrace with elevator down to a private sundeck (the elevator a more recent invention).

 Cocumella was our home for a week in October.
 It was fun to encounter two “countrymen” in the hotel book: H.C.
 Andersen and Vera.
 The first hardly needs introduction; the latter was built in 1880 as a fishing boat called Gertrud Marie in Svaneke, Denmark.
 Later, she was fitted out as a ketch, and she now belongs to the owners of Cocumella, who use her for guest excursions.
 Vera was in a shipyard during our stay, but another tall ship anchored just off the hotel garden.

 It takes 1-1½ hours to drive from Cocumella to Naples.
 About halfway is Pompeii and Vesuvius.
 I recommend to take the coastal road, Via Sorrentina: More scenic, and you avoid three gloomy tunnels on road SS145, which gives you the feeling of carbon monoxide poisoning!

 Pompeii is a ‘must see’ but patience is needed, as many sites are closed due to excavation and (overdue) maintenance.
 The Italians ought to have a ‘Clean up Vesuvius Day” to collect litter along the access road to the volcano.
 Our guidebook told of an eyewitness report from the eruption in 79: The eyewitness claimed that the eruption had divided the water in the Gulf of Naples – almost like when Moses and the Israelites crossed the Red Sea.